JustPlayerDE/justplayer-tpa/README.md

 ## Supported versions

+I can only support the latest minecraft spigot and paper.

-Because of time I can only test it on the most recent version of minecraft paper.
+The plugin may work on prior versions, but I only have time to test on the most recent minor (x.x.y) of a minecraft major (x.y) version.

+Currently used API is 1.19

 ## Update Checker